Welcome to the 2021 Prospect Success Indicator (PSI) Post-Draft Report.

 Ihmir Smith-Marsette – Minnesota Vikings – 5th Round Pick

 - Injury Risk Rating: 2.25 – Low Risk

 - Rookie ADP: 5.10

-Overview: Ihmir Smith-Marsette enters a prime depth chart.
+Overview: Ihmir Smith-Marsette lands on a prime depth chart.
 Not only have the Vikings been lacking depth at the position for years now but Adam Thielen isn’t getting any younger, he’ll be 31 by Week 1.
-Smith-Marsette enters a low-key great landing spot where he can get some snaps and wait his turn and if Thielen begins to show his age or get hurt enters a starting lineup capable of supporting two wide receivers as the Vikings still do not have at tight end of consequence.
-Ihmir needs to hit he ground running though, his only competition for the third wide receiver position is Chad Beebe and Olabisi Johnson.
-If he clear the first hurdle then it will begin to look like wheels up for Smith-Marsette, but I’ll start to have serious doubts if he can’t beat those two JAG’s out in camp.
+Smith-Marsette enters a low-key great landing spot where he can get some snaps early.
+If Thielen begins to show his age or he gets hurt, he enters a starting lineup capable of supporting two wide receivers as the Vikings still do not have a tight end of consequence.
+Ihmir needs to hit the ground running though, his only competition for the third wide receiver position is Chad Beebe and Olabisi Johnson.
+If he clears the first hurdle then it will begin to look like wheels up for Smith-Marsette, but I’ll start to have serious doubts if he can’t beat those two JAG’s out in camp.